IanMadlenya/Apex/README.md

 # Apex
-Apex is a high performance TCP reverse proxy server with load balancing capabilities.
+Apex is a high performance TCP/UDP reverse proxy server with load balancing capabilities.

 Apex is mainly build to act as a load balancer and to route traffic to the desired backend server with the capability to select between multiple balancing algorithms.
 Through the simplicity of the config file you can set it up really quick and it just works.